dme2/http-scm/README.md

     [] get address/port from user input

-    [] why is the server so slow for mobile requests?
+    [x] why is the server so slow for mobile requests?
 Is the socket being blocked for ~15s while reading?

+	(thread pool should help soon)

     [] move to thread pool

+	[] write bindings to thread pool

+	[] figure out how to send a c style function pointer from scheme